Unauthorized Nibblers in the Garden?

 How to protect your garden from your wild neighbors

 Your garden couldn’t flourish without wildlife.
-Butterflies, bees, bats, and hummingbirds help with pollination; woodchucks, moles, and worms work on soil aeration, just to mention a few of the key players.
+Butterflies, bees, bats and hummingbirds help with pollination, while woodchucks, moles and worms work on soil aeration, just to mention a few of the key players.

-Even so, you may not want your favorite flowers and carefully tended veggies becoming someone’s snack.
+Even so, you may not want your flowers and vegetables becoming someone’s snack.
+Plan ahead to preempt uninvited foragers.

 Know your wild neighbors